ylab-nsu/ws25-watermark/docs/architecture/Architecture.md

 Project architecture is using extensible and maintainable design patterns to provide a clear and easy way to add new watermarking methods.

-Diagram below shows the new architecture class diagram:
+Diagram below shows the architecture class diagram:
 ![New Architecture](./pics/Watermark_new.png)

 Old architecture and its flaws are described in the [Architecture Rework Report](./ArchRework.md).